harness/developer-hub/kb/platform/harness-platform-faqs.md

 The API call that we make for revoking the delegate token makes the delegate which are using it not register anymore and hence delete delegate permission is required for revoking the token as well.

-### Do Harness provide customized Docker delegate images?
+### Does Harness provide customized Docker delegate images?

 We don't provide custom Docker images for delegates; however, we have our [Docker delegate file in the public Harness repo](https://github.com/harness/delegate-dockerfile/tree/main).
 You can use this as a sample reference to add any utility to the image.